rmccrear/guided-lessons-lv-4/data/markdown/sql-join-lesson.md

 id: sql-joins-relationships
 title: Relationships and JOINs
 type: exercise
-description: Learn how to connect tables using Foreign Keys and JOINs in SQL Zoo and Supabase.
+description: Master Foreign Keys and JOINs by building a complete event management schema.
 ---

 # Relationships and JOINs